Solutions to the "General Grand Unification Problem," and the Questions "How Did Our Universe Come Into Being?" and "Of What is Empty Space Composed?"

 \hrule \hrule $\r W_i$ is only an identifier and may be altered. ``Time$,$'' either its measure or otherwise$,$ is not the actual underlying interpretation for these intervals.
 Time refers to an external event ordering concept$,$ an intuitive {\it event sequence}.
 For most purposes$,$ simply call these intervals ``event intervals.''
 [These event intervals can correspond to the universal event numbers concept.]
 In the above descriptions for $\r W_i,$ simply replace ``time$\sp$interval'' with ``event$\sp$interval'' and replace the second instance of the word ``time'' with the word ``event.''
-If this event sequence interpretation is made$,$ then other compatible interpretations would be necessary when applying some of the following results. \pars \hrule \hrule
+If this event sequence interpretation is made$,$ then other compatible interpretations would be necessary when applying some of the following results. ((Added 1/27/2015) The refined developmental paradigm approach in Herrmann (2013b) should be consulted.
+The notion of a ``continuous'' development is a matter of philosophic choice.
+As here presented in order to have a meaningful description, this approach can be considered as an exceptionally refined approximation for a continuous development.
+Or, a continuous development can be considered as an approximation for this development paradigm approach.) \pars \hrule \hrule

 I point out two minor aspects of the above constructions.
 First$,$ within certain descriptions there are often ``symbols'' used for real$,$ complex$,$ natural numbers etc. These objects also exist as abstract objects within the structure ${\cal M}.$ No inconsistent interpretations should occur when these objects are specifically modeled within ${\cal M}$ since to my knowledge all of the usual mathematical objects used within physical analysis are disjoint from ${\cal E}$ as well as disjoint from any finite Cartesian product of ${\cal E}$ with itself.
 If for future research within physical applications finite partial sequences of natural numbers and the finite equivalence classes that appear in ${\cal E}$ are needed and are combined into one model for different purposes than the study of descriptions$,$ then certain modifications would need to be made so that interpretations would remain consistent.
 Secondly$,$ I have tried whenever intuitive strings are used or sets of such strings are defined to use Roman letter notation for such objects.
 This only applies for the intuitive model.
 Also $\r W_i$ is only an identifier and may be altered. \leftline{\bf 7.2 Developmental Paradigms}